nccampos/Project_2/README.md

 We downloaded all the csv files, and imported them into Python using pandas.

 We then cleaned the data with the following processes:
--Deleted null values
+- Deleted null values
--Renamed columns across all dataframes
+- Renamed columns across all dataframes
--Added new columns for state abbreviations
+- Added new columns for state abbreviations
--Deleted superfluous columns
+- Deleted superfluous columns
--Separated columns listing both make and model of cars into two -Found total amounts of each unique make and model, and grouped into new dataframes
+- Separated columns listing both make and model of cars into two
+- Found total amounts of each unique make and model, and grouped into new dataframes

 Once all the data was cleaned, we exported the results to SQL, using sqlalchemy and PostGRE SQL.